efficient/rdma_bench/README.md

    file.
 The server will wait for all clients to launch, so the benchmarks won't make progress until the correct number of clients are launched.
  * Modify `HRD_REGISTRY_IP` in `run-servers.sh` and `run-machines.sh` to the IP
    address of the server machine.
-This machine runs a memcached instance that is used as a queue pair registry.
+The server runs a memcached instance that is used as a queue pair registry.
  * Allocate hugepages on the NIC's socket at the server machine.
 On our machines, the NIC is attached to socket 0, so all benchmark scripts bind allocated